Published Jul 2, 2021

 Prerequisite: You need to be able to set up a basic HTML page.

-What you will learn: CSS Position, Document flow, CSS selectors.
+What you will learn: CSS Position, document flow, CSS selectors.

-A deep understanding of positioning in CSS is one of the things that can really up your CSS game and is also one of the fundamentals that most developers possibly don't truly understand.
-Joke of the man who has problems with his living room blinds aside I will be looking at positioning in CSS in this mini-series.
+A deep understanding of positioning in CSS is one of the things that can really up your CSS game, and is also one of the fundamentals that most developers possibly don't truly understand.
+Joke of the man who has problems with his living room blinds aside, I will be looking at positioning in CSS in this miniseries.

-In this first part, we will look at the position property but as you will find out we have other methods available to position elements in CSS, that being the display property and the transform property and the raft of values and assisting properties that each of these properties has.
+In this first part, we will look at the position property but as you will find out we have other methods available to position elements in CSS, that being the display property and the transform property and the raft of values and assisting properties that each of these properties have.

 Understanding Position

-To understand position we really need to look at the natural flow of the elements on an HTML page and the best way to see that is to add a few elements to a page.
+To understand position we really need to look at the normal flow of the elements on an HTML page and the best way to see that is to add a few elements to a page.
 If you don't have a basic page with a linked CSS document, set one up now if you want to follow along.

-The Documents Natural Flow
+The Document's Normal Flow

-To see how elements naturally position themselves; inside the main element of your page add a div with a class name outer and then inside that add another div with the class name inner.
+To see how elements naturally position themselves; inside the main element of your page add a div with a class name outer, and then inside that add another div with the class name inner.

 <div class="outer">